 Last year I participated in an internship at Empire State Development with Professor Ed Kowalewski, who is the director of International Trade Programs and private sector liaison to the World Bank.
 I worked on international procurement projects to connect New York State businesses with opportunities in foreign countries through the World Bank.
 It was an enriching experience that helped me develop marketable skills and learn about the environment of an international business office.
 Because D'Youville is a tight-knit community, I've met friends, colleagues, and professors that have influenced me in ways I won't forget and have made this place my home away from home.

-I helped connect New York state businesses with overseas opportunites through the World Bank during my internship.
+I helped connect New York state businesses with overseas opportunities through the World Bank during my internship.

 Student (Combined degree program)